midu16/proxy-server/README.md

 ```

 ### defaults
-This section sets default values for some parameters.
+This section sets default values for some connection related parameters.

-Copy like this, nothing needs to be modified.
+_Copy like this, nothing needs to be modified._
 ```
 defaults
     log                     global